lbryio/lbry.com/content/faq/rewards.md

 | 10,000 | 20,000 LBC

 _Not seeing this reward despite being eligible?
 If you created your channel while not signed in to lbry.tv, we might not know about it.
 Publishing something new while signed in to lbry.tv will restore eligibility._

+## Followers reward {#contentview}

+You receive additional rewards for views from verified lbry.tv accounts.
+You will see these on your wallet page as Tips and they will be summed up monthly on your Rewards page.

 ## Custom reward codes {#reward-code}